By Linley Bignoux

-As to the national holiday, 26th of January, when many organizations and people across the vast Australian continent indulge in national celebrations wearing and holding flags of green and gold amongst the national flag-waving.
+As for the national holiday, the 26th of January, when many organizations and people across the vast Australian continent indulge in national celebrations wearing and holding flags of green and gold amongst the national flag-waving.

-Sociologists have explained this bond as nationalistic by pointing out that it is attributed to understanding why Australia has become a more nationalistic place in the past 20years.
-They assert that nationalism is a reaction to globalisation and increased immigration in many industrialised countries, where the Green and Gold and the national flag becomes a symbol of stability in times of rapid change, and the identification of the Green and Gold becomes more and more, well… Australian, as generations change within the country.
+Sociologists have explained this bond as nationalistic by pointing out that it is attributed to understanding why Australia has become a more nationalistic place in the past 20 years.
+They assert that nationalism is a reaction to globalisation and increased immigration in many industrialised countries, where the Green and Gold national flag becomes a symbol of stability in times of rapid change, and the identification of the Green and Gold becomes more and more, well… Australian, as generations change within the country.

 On the other hand, some psychologists have exclaimed that yellow/gold is the liveliest colour to the eye.
 It represents adolescence, enjoyment, contentment, sunshine and success.
 It is a cheery energetic colour so to speak.
 Green transmits the colour of nature and health.
 Representing growth, nature, money, fertility and safety.
 Green is a relaxing colour that is tranquil on the eye and has a healing power to it, often used to represent anything having to do with wellbeing.

-Moreover, that the Green and Gold bond is more than a colour or a marketing campaign that has endured over 100 years or so, it is what it represents, a national perception, which evokes an adoption of national identity in terms of Australia’s history, has commonly been the result of a response by an influential group or groups that are unconvinced with traditional identities.
+Moreover, the Green and Gold bonds are more than a colour or a marketing campaign that has endured over 100 years or so, it is what it represents, a national perception, which evokes an adoption of national identity in terms of Australia’s history, has commonly been the result of a response by an influential group or groups that are unconvinced with traditional identities.

 “Soccer is usually associated with immigrants who came to Australia but now has attracted the whole nation no matter what background or religion…..there is no segregation with the green and gold everyone is one,” Jason exclaims.